mlaai/mentornet/README.md

-Note there are many more curriculums can be trained by MentorNet, for example, prediction variance (Chang et al., 2017), implicit regularizer (Fan et al. 2017), self-paced with diversity (Jiang et al. 2014), sample re-weighting (Dehghani et al., 2018, Ren et al., 2018), etc.
+Note there are many more curriculums that can be trained by MentorNet, for example, prediction variance (Chang et al., 2017), implicit regularizer (Fan et al. 2017), self-paced with diversity (Jiang et al. 2014), sample re-weighting (Dehghani et al., 2018, Ren et al., 2018), etc.